Talking a good picture

 Some photographers keep a list of corny jokes or silly sayings to help a subject relax and smile.
 This may be okay when shooting family portraits but it may be detrimental when photographing executives and other VIPs.

 For business portraits, annual report portraits and other corporate portraits, a photographer has to be a good “understander.”
 You don’t need to know your subject or be friends with them.
 Just understand them.
-Understand what they expect from the picture and from you, the photographer.
+Understand what they expect from the photo and from you, the photographer.

 You have to talk with the client long before the photography happens and make sure both of you are on the same page with regard to the photography.
 Don’t just ask, “What colour background do you want?”
 Ask what the pictures are for, how are they going to be used, what message do they want to send, who is the intended audience.
 Use all this to guide your portrait plans.

-At the photo session, talking with your subject, especially when time is limited, is about diplomatically and confidently directing – not posing! – your subject.
+At the photo session, talking with your subject, especially when time is limited, is about you diplomatically and confidently directing – not posing! – your subject.
 The worst thing a photographer can say is, “Look this way and smile.”

 Talk to create a response